mattetti/mattetti.github.io/source/_posts/2013-06-26-practical-guide-to-graphite-monitoring.markdown

 end
 ```

-Then using Sinatra's global before/after filters, we can set a unique
+Then using Sinatra's global before/after filters, we set a unique
-request id (Rails does that automatically) and start a timer.
+request id (Rails does that automatically) and start a timer that we
+stop and report in the after filter.

 Before filter: